Trametes hirsuta: Description

+Similar species

 Similar species include T. pubescens, which is unzoned, buff in colour, and without layered flesh.
 T. versicolor is more distinctively zoned.
+T. occidentalis appears to be closely related.

+Ecology

+It is found on dead wood of deciduous trees, especially beechwood.
+It is found all year round, persisting due to its leathery nature.

 Biotechnology

 Lyophilized cell cultures of Trametes hirsuta yield aldehydes from alkenes, representing a biotransformation alternative to ozonolysis.